HUGHNew/Project-on-Covarant/README.md

 ```
-For the beginer of the man who codes for Covariant
+For the beginner of the man who codes for Covariant
 ```